"I believe God made me for a purpose, but he also made meChariots of Fire

 - Assumed Win: Eric was used to always placing first in races.
 In one race, he started his victory pose, only to discover another racer got first place instead.

-- Avoid The Dreaded G Rating: A cricket match at the beginning was changed in the US release to a scene where Harold and Aubrey see some disfigured World War I veterans at a train stations, and an utterence of the word "Shit" .
+- Avoid the Dreaded G Rating: A cricket match at the beginning was changed in the US release to a scene where Harold and Aubrey see some disfigured World War I veterans at a train station, with an utterence of the word "Shit" .

 - Badass Preacher: Eric